mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 </div></div>

 A bitcoin block consists of a header, followed by a list of transactions.
-The block shown here only has 3 transactions, but blocks containing thousands of transactions are most common.
+The block shown here only has 3 transactions, for simplicity, but blocks containing thousands of transactions are most common.

 Just as bitcoin transactions are a string of characters, so is the block header.
 The header contains all the data needed to uniquely identify the block: